oils-for-unix/oils/doc/headless.md

 List of commands:

-- `ECMD`.
-Parse and evaluate an "entered command".
+- `EVAL`.
+Parse and evaluate a shell command.
 The logic is similar to the `eval` and `source` builtins.
+  - It can be used for both user-entered commands and "behind the scenes" functions for the shell UI.
   - The stdin, stdout, and stderr of **the shell and its child processes** will be redirected to the descriptors you pass.
   - There's no history expansion for now.
 The UI can implement this itself,